-This allow to the terminal to be always switched ON and be able to restart by itself.
-The terminal will be powered up 100% of the time if power is applied.
+This allow to an application to be always switched ON and be able to restart by itself.
+The terminal will be powered up 100% time if power is applied.
+Be sure than at least one wake-up input MUST be active.